angel-pup/code-refactor-challenge/README.md

 ## Usage

-Just a desmonstration/minor project.
+Just a demonstration/minor project.
 Feel free to inspect the code!
-To open the Chrome DevTools, try pressing Command+Option+I (macOS) or Control+Shift+I (Windows) while viewing the hosted ssite from within Google Chrome.
+To open the Chrome DevTools, try pressing Command+Option+I (macOS) or Control+Shift+I (Windows) while viewing the hosted site from within Google Chrome.

 ## Credits